-I’m an Air Force combat veteran and pilot by trade.
-Towards the end of my career I realized that I needed a little more freedom in my life, so naturally I bought a 27-foot sailboat and sailed from North Carolina to the Caribbean with hardly any offshore experience.
-Who wouldn’t?
-It was a life-changing adventure, one that I still continue on a part-time basis.
-You can read a little more about this major shift in my life in this article from All At Sea magazine.
+I’m an Air Force veteran and pilot by trade, having flown the F-15E for nearly ten years, including 114 Close Air Support combat missions in Afghanistan.
+Towards the end of my career, I realized that I needed a different pace in my life, so I bought a 27-foot sailboat and sailed from North Carolina to the Caribbean.
+It was a life-changing adventure, and you can read about what prompted this major shift in my life in this article from All At Sea magazine.

 Somewhere along the way, I started volunteering more of my time to help people and causes I believe in, and it feels great.
 I’ve completed photodocumentary projects for several humanitarian & environmental nonprofits & NGOs around the world.
 At home, I’m a volunteer divemaster for Clean Up The Lake and volunteer on an alpine search & rescue team.
 Between photography projects, I also teach photography lessons both in-person and online.

 Lake Tahoe has been my official home since 1990, and I enjoy all of the year-round activities offered in this mountain paradise.
 These include backpacking, hiking, skiing, snowshoeing, sailing, and flying.

 I realize how powerful photography can be and my goal is to use it as a tool to help people.
 That could be to motivate them to get outdoors more for the health benefits; to help preserve land for that purpose; or to assist with non-profits and NGOs in their missions to bring a better life to others.

 I am a self-sufficient traveler, often embarking on journeys with just a small backpack and a shoulder bag.
 I embrace learning new cultures, traditions, and languages.
 My experiences in Air Force survival training, with alpine search and rescue, and as a wilderness first responder mean I’m ready for any challenge.

 - Hit the Streets with Valerie Jardin Episode 126, Photography with a Purpose